 During the year ended September 30, 2011, we recorded net unrealized depreciation of \$6.5 million.
 This consisted of \$34.6 million of net unrealized depreciation on debt investments, offset by \$25.6 million of net reclassifications to realized losses on our investments and interest rate swaps (resulting in unrealized appreciation) and \$2.5 million of net unrealized appreciation on equity investments.
 During the year ended September 30, 2010, we recorded net unrealized depreciation of \$1.8 million.
-This consisted of \$19.1 million of net unrealized depreciation on debt investments and \$0.8 million of net unrealized depreciation on interest rate swaps, offset by \$17.6 million of reclassifications to realized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized appreciation) and \$0.5 million of net unrealized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized horized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized appreciation) and \$0.5 million of net unrealized appreciation on equity investments.
+This consisted of \$19.1 million of net unrealized depreciation on debt investments and \$0.8 million of net unrealized depreciation on interest rate swaps, offset by \$17.6 million of reclassifications to realized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized appreciation) and \$0.5 million of net unrealized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized holds to realized losses on our investments (resulting in unrealized appreciation) and \$0.5 million of net unrealized appreciation on equity investments.